DanyResasco/desperate_housewife/README.md

 Lets a look of all code:

-	- Desperate mind is logic of a system.
-	- Generate hand pose decide wich arm to use, if cylinder is a graspable object or it's a obstacle and decide the relative poses.
 	- Fit geometries make a cluster of scene point cloud and fittig a cylinder
 	- Scene filtering make a filter of camera point cloud, erasing the table and the environment
+	- Desperate mind is logic of a system.
+It's a state machine that handle all algorithm.
+	- Generate hand pose decide which arm to use, if cylinder is a graspable object or it's a obstacle and decide the relative poses.

-To swicth the controller without rqt call:
+To switch the controller without rqt call:

 	- rosservice call /right_arm/controller_manager/switch_controller "{start_controllers: ['PotentialFieldControl'], stop_controllers: ['joint_trajectory_controller'], strictness: 2}"